Ketel Marte Preview, Player Props: Diamondbacks vs. Rockies

 Ketel Marte At The Plate

-- Among qualifying batters in MLB, his batting average ranks 32nd, his on-base percentage ranks 31st, and he is 37th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 27th in batting average, 31st in on-base percentage, and 32nd in slugging.

+- Marte will look to extend his four-game hitting streak.
+He's batting .316 in his last games.

-- Marte has driven in a run in 45 games this year (35.2%), including 17 games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in seven contests.
+- Marte has driven in a run in 45 games this year (34.9%), including 17 games with more than one RBI (13.2%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.